csswizardry/csswizardry.github.com/_posts/2013-11-04-code-reviews-as-a-service.md

 can necessarily be picked up from examples used in talks or workshops.

-However—as is often the case—budgets, locations, timeframes and a lot more can mean that getting someone on site for a number of days is often unfeasible.
+However—as is often the case—budgets, locations, timeframes and a lot more can mean that getting someone on site for a number of days is sometimes unfeasible.
 This is a shame, but inevitable.
 These constraints, however, gave me an idea…

 ## Remote code reviews